Seagate/cortx/doc/ova/2.0.0/PI-3/CORTX_on_Open_Virtual_Appliance_PI-3.rst

     - RAM: 8GB
     - Processor: 4
     - OS Disk: 1 disk of 20GB
-    - Data Disks: 2 disks of 32GB each
-       - 4 partitions of 8GB from each data disks i.e. /dev/sdb1,.../dev/sdb4 and /dev/sdc1,.../dev/sdc4
+    - Data Disks: 2 disks of 32GB each and 4 partitions of 8GB from each data disks i.e. /dev/sdb1,.../dev/sdb4 and /dev/sdc1,.../dev/sdc4

 - Download the `CORTX OVA <https://cortx-release-ova.s3.us-west-2.amazonaws.com/ova-2.0.0-307.ova>`_ from `our release page <https://github.com/Seagate/cortx/releases/latest>`_.
 - Import the OVA image using the instruction provided in  to `Importing the OVA document <https://github.com/Seagate/cortx/blob/main/doc/Importing_OVA_File.rst>`_.